 General concepts of career development and methods of assessment in career counseling.
 This course also highlights various issues related to the career development of diverse client populations in light of contemporary socio-political phenomena.

 Limited enrollment.
-Required: written application by June 1 for either semester of the next academic year, permission of the instructor, and concurrent registration for CCPX 5630.
+Required: written application by June 1 for either semester of the next academic year, permission of the instructor.
 Prerequisites: CCPJ 4064, CCPJ 5062, CCPJ 5371, CCPJ 5025; and either HUDK 4022, 4023, 4024 or HUDK 5029 (or their equivalents).
 Limited to second-year students (30 or more points) admitted to the Ed.M. program in Psychological Counseling or doctoral students in counseling psychology.
 Supervised practice in vocational appraisal and short-term educational and personal/career counseling.
 Students work with clients of the Dean Hope Center.